varun31415/coronavirus_cases_flask/README.md

 # Coronavirus cases with flask
-In this, repository, I create a website where you can view the coronavirus cases on flask.
+In this repository I create a website where you can view the coronavirus cases on flask.